 - Use the drop-down listbox next to Access Method to select an index type: - Select btree to create a B-tree index.
 A B-tree index may improve performance when managing equality and range queries on data that can be sorted into some ordering (the default). - Select hash to create a hash index.
 A hash index may improve performance when managing simple equality comparisons. - Select gist to create a GiST index.
 A GiST index may improve performance when managing twodimensional geometric data types and nearest-neighbor searches. - Select gin to create a GIN index.
 A GIN index may improve performance when managing values with more than one key. - Select spgist to create a space-partitioned GiST index.
 A SP-GiST index may improve performance when managing non-balanced data structures. - Select brin to create a BRIN index.
 A BRIN index may improve performance when managing minimum and maximum values and ranges. - Use the Fill Factor field to specify a fill factor for the index.
-The fill factor specifies how full the selected method will try to fill each index page.
+The fill factor specifies how full the selected method will try to fill each index page. - Move the Unique? switch to the Yes position to check for duplicate values in the table when the index is created and when data is added.
+The default is No. - Move the Clustered? switch to the Yes position to instruct the server to cluster the table.

 6.6.
-Index Dialog 353
+Index Dialog 319